parksandwildlife/jekyll-now/pages/architecture-principles.md

 is available whenever needed, and provide a useful starting point for future partners and suppliers.
 However, a sprawling, unmaintained wiki is often less of a help and more of a hindrance, so users from both parties should be encouraged to keep information up to date, and sensibly structured.

+( Add content on scripting deployments and making sure servers can be rebuilt )

 ## 2. Share > re-use > extend > rent or build

 ### 2.1 Sharing (co-habitation of data and functions with an existing system)